zone202/SweaterShop/README.md

 ## Description

-<p>A functional Ecommerce Sweater shop created on WordPress with its own Custom Theme.
+<p>A fully functional eCommerce Sweater shop created on WordPress with its own Custom Theme.
 I wanted to showcase my skills with WordPress from scratch. </p>
 <p>It was developed from scratch using HTML/CSS/PHP/MySQL .I used plugins such as WooCommerce and Elementor. </p>

 ## Tools used